valence-corp/sprite/docs/_tutorials/5_createDocument.md

 // call the example function
 documentModalityExample();
 ```
+---

+###### Note

+The accessor method returns a [singleton instance](https://en.wikipedia.org/wiki/Singleton_pattern) of `DocumentModality`.
+The library just uses the accessor method to define types for it, so you can create many typed modalities without any additional runtime overhead.

+---

 #### Transactions
 ---

 ArcadeDB is a transactional database.
 This is preferred for applications that require a high level of data integrity.
 All non-idempotent operations (operations that can change the database) must be part of a transaction.

-Sprite has various methods for orchestrating transactions, but this tutorial will demonstrate the `DocumentModality.transaction()` method, which incorporates some abstraction to reduce boilerplate (for information on that, see the [API documentation](/classes/DocumentModality/transaction.html)).
+Sprite has various methods for orchestrating transactions, but this tutorial will utilize the `DocumentModality.transaction()` method, which incorporates some abstraction to reduce boilerplate.

 ```ts
 async function documentModalityExample() {